albinjal/CS4240-Reproduction-Project/BLOGPOST.md

 Now, the quantized $z_{\mathbf{q}}$ does not have the gradients of $z$.
 To ensure that they do have the same gradient we use a trick that is referred to as the straight through estimator: `z_q = z + (z_q-z).detach() `.
 We keep the value of $z_q$ equal to its original value but it has the exact same gradients as $z$.
 This is because $z$ gets canceled by $(z_q-z)$,  however the gradient will not be canceled because of the `.detach()` method that was called on it.

-All in all, the VQGAN model is a powerful tool for generating high-quality images using vector quantization in the autoencoder architecture together with a discriminator.
+All in all, the VQGAN model is a powerful tool for generating high quality images using vector quantization in the autoencoder architecture together with a discriminator.
-The code above is written in PyTorch, whereas the code on the paper author's GitHub page is written with Pytorch lightning so we also changed the framework.
+The code above is written in PyTorch, whereas the code on the github page was written in pytorch lightning so we also changed the framework.

-As mentioned before, the entire VQGAN is written from scratch and is trained on the new data from Montezuma's revenge.
+As mentioned before, the entire VQGAN is written from scratch and is trained on the new data from montezuma's revenge.
 Below you can see the results from the rewrite.

 ![VQ_GAN_RESULTS](Images_blogpost/results_rewrite.jpg)
-The image reconstruction results are of lower fidelity than the VQGAN from the GitHub repository.
-This can either be due to one of the layers not being properly rewritten in the worst case, or can be due to hyperparameters not being properly configured in the best case.
+The image reconstruction results are of lower fidelity than the VQGAN from the github repository.
+This can be either be due to one of the layers not being properly rewritten in the worst case, or can be due to hyperparameters not being properly configured in the best case.
 It is also possible that the perceptual loss, which comes from a pretrained resnet model is different in the rewrite than in the original github repository because of a different pretrained model being loaded in the original github repository than in the rewrite.

 Because of time constraints it wasn't possible for us to try to make the results of the rewrite of the same quality as the results of the github page.

-## Reproducing Results from the Original Paper
+## Running the Paper's VQGAN + Transformer on old data

 To verify the claims of the original paper, we decided to run multiple experiments on the [COCO](https://cocodataset.org/) dataset which is also used by the authors.
 The size of the training dataset is about 18 GB.

-### Inference
 We downloaded the [2021-01-20](https://k00.fr/2zz6i2ce) pre-trained COCO Transformer.
 The model has about 650 million parameters saved in an 8 GB checkpoint file.

 Even sampling from the model is very computationally intensive.
 Therefore, we also decided to modify the existing code to, in addition to CUDA, support MPS (MAC OS) GPUs.
 This speeds up the process significantly when running on Apple devices.
 We also updated some deprecated code.